pub-calculator-io/percentage-increase-calculator/readme.md

-# Percentage Increase Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Percentage Increase Calculator Widget for WordPress

 Percentage increase calculator to find an increase from one number to another, calculate growth rate and calculate price increase in percentages.